 *There's a distinction to be made between loudness and power.
 Loudness for the sake of being loud usually results in little more than unpleasant noise.
 I chose components that would provide solid power, i.e. an uncompromised dynamic range: a Class A amplifier with loads of headroom, and near-field (think reference versus conventional monster tower) speakers with no evident coloration or distortion.
 It's kind of spooky how they seem to become transparent.
 Headphones?
 I have an excellent pair of Bose, but while they provide somewhat greater "intimacy" with the sound—which is a unique experience all its own—it's an unnatural listening condition that ultimately feels artificial (the center of the sound stage is the middle of your head!).
 There's really no substitute for freely occupying the same space as high-quality sound.

-Also... please don't confuse me with some waaay-over-the-top über-audiophile who spends tens of thousands on tube amplifiers, 1,000-pound turntables, or even an HAP‑Z1ES modified with tubes—seriously!
-(Don't get me started on how bizarre and hypocritical this is.)
+Also... please don't confuse me with some waaay-over-the-top über-audiophile who spends tens of thousands on tube amplifiers and 1,000-pound turntables.
 Personally, I think these folks have crossed the threshold into la‑la‑land.
-I suppose I'm Walmart-level compared to them—that's perfectly fine by me.
+I suppose I'm Walmart-level compared to them—and that's perfectly fine by me.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.